angrymonkeycloud/CloudTranslation/README.md

   urlLanguageLocation: UrlLanguageLocation.none, // optional | To append language in the url (ex: www.website.com/en/).
   translatorProvider: TranslatorProvider.none, // optional | Translate text using a translator provider.
   translatorProviderKey: "", // optional | The translator provider key.
-  logTranslationsFromProvider: "false", // optional | Set to true to log the translation output in the console.
+  logTranslationsFromProvider: false, // optional | Set to true to log the translation output in the console.
   languages: [
     {
       code: "en",